Flush-Mounted or Recessed?

 2. Mark the position of the top and bottom of the cabinet.
 Make sure it's reachable by all relevant family members.

 3. Temporarily brace the cabinet.
 With the cabinet door open, use scrap lumber to position the cabinet so it is plumb.
-Ideally, the studs are positioned so that the cabinet can also be centered over the sink.
+Ideally, the studs are positioned so the cabinet can also be centered over the sink.

 4. Affix cabinet to wall.
 Drive screws through the cabinet and into studs.
 Remove bracing.